 - Empty the content in the sink or toilet and wash the cup thoroughly and keep it dried.

 Menstrual cups are usually more comfortable to use for sexually active women.
 However, anyone can use it if they are comfortable.
 Empty the cup once every 6-12 hours, depending on your flow.
 Before every period, it is better to sterilize the cup in boiling water and use it.
-In case, if you choose for a disposable menstrual cup, dispose of it properly after every use.
+In case if you choose a disposable menstrual cup, dispose of it properly after every use.